sib-swiss/training-collection/README.md

 **NOTE:** This list of courses is selected *only* based on the above criteria.
 There are *no* checks on quality.

 Is your (favourite) course not in there?
 Any contribution to this list is highly appreciated :+1:.
-Please have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn more on how to contribute.
+Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md) first.

 ## Contents